-Whatever stage your business is at, you might need to raise money – to launch your business, to grow quicker, to buy another company or premises or perhaps to update technology.
+Whatever stage your business is at, you might need to raise finance – to launch your business, to grow quicker, to buy another company or premises or perhaps to update technology.
 Growing businesses can burn cash quickly.

 Banks are no longer the sole source of finance and we can help you prepare the applications for a range of funding sources: